 SIN to LHR

 I was hoping to try out the latest long-haul Business Class seat (2017 J) on the new A380 that is flying daily to LHR on SQ322.
-Unfortunately, unless you have PPS status with KrisFlyer, Business Saver redemptions for this flight are only available for waitlisting.
+Unfortunately, unless you have PPS status with KrisFlyer, Business Saver redemptions for this flight on most days are only available for waitlisting.
 As I needed firmed dates to apply for my annual leave and book my accommodations, the waitlist is definitely not an option for me.
-I settled for the next best in terms of arrival timing and seat – the B777-300ER with 2013 J – reportedly more comfortable than the ones on the new A380s, which are narrower in width and denser within the cabin.
+I settled for the next best in terms of arrival timing and hard product – the B777-300ER with 2013 J – reportedly more comfortable than the ones on the new A380s, which are narrower in width and denser within the cabin.

 AMS to SIN

 Redeeming the return leg was a simpler affair because there is only one flight back from AMS daily.
 The seat will be the same 2013 J as my LHR flight, albeit a tweaked version to fit the narrower aircraft body of the A350.

 I love having a window seat, but I hate the inconvenience to my neighbors who have to make way whenever I needed to go to the lavatory.
 (I know, I know, it’s really just me.)
 Hence when I’m traveling solo, I always end up choosing the aisle seat instead.

 No such problem on SQ Business Class as the seats on most of their fleet are now configured in 1-2-1 layout, which means they all have direct aisle access.
 Big win for me!
 This time, I also picked my seats that are located in the smaller cabin, which hopefully means more private and quiet space for me to sleep on both red-eye flights.